boazsegev/plezi/README.md

     # try two browsers with the client provided by http://www.websocket.org/echo.html
     exit

-Broadcasting in not the only help Plezi has to offer, you can also send a message to a specific connection using `unicast`, or send a message to everyone (no matter what controller is handling their connection) using `multicast`...
+Broadcasting in not the only help Plezi has to offer, we can also send a message to a specific connection using `unicast`, or send a message to everyone (no matter what controller is handling their connection) using `multicast`...

 ...It's even possible to register a unique identity, such as a specific user or even a `session.id`, so their messages are waiting for them even when they're off-line (you decide how long they wait)!

 ### Websocket scaling is as easy as one line of code!

 A common issue with Websocket scaling is trying to send websocket messages from server X to a user connected to server Y...
-On Heroku, it's enough add one Dyno (a total of two Dynos) to break websocket applications.
+On Heroku, it's enough add one Dyno (a total of two Dynos) to break some websocket applications.

 Plezi leverages the power or Redis to automatically push both websocket messages and Http session data across servers, so that you can easily scale your applications (on Heroku, add Dynos) with only one line of code!